RetroReversing/retroReversing/categories/consoles/PC.md

 ---
 # MSX
 The MSX was a standard introducted by **Microsoft Japan** to make sure no matter which manufacturer build the PC (e.g Sony, Panasonic, Philips) they would all be able to run the same software.

+The MSX has a version of BASIC built in which was an extended version of Microsoft Basic, hence the **MSX** name [^1].

 There were three different revisions of the MSX:
 * MSX
 * MSX2